unomaly/ingest-go/README.md

-# ingest-go
+# Unomaly ingest-go
-Go library to send your events to Unomaly, https://unomaly.com
+Go library to send your logs to Unomaly, https://unomaly.com

 The API is not stable yet, please contact our support before including it in your project.